ChristianLoizou/Shorts/README.md

 Eg. *'intervalpractice/latest.exe'*.

 ### Mac
-The latest Darwin (MacOS) application version of any project can be found in _.dmg_ format at: *{projectname}/latest-darwin/latest.dmg/*.
+The latest Darwin (MacOS) disk-image version of any project can be found in _.dmg_ format at: *{projectname}/latest-darwin/latest.dmg/*.

 Eg. *'intervalpractice/latest.dmg'*.
 ### Linux